marleyschneiderr/computer-science-wizard/gist-template.md

 2) `\.`: This character escape matches a period character `.`.
 The backslash escapes the period due to the fact that the period is a special character in regular expressions that matches any character.

 3) `\-`: This character escape matches a hyphen character `-`.
-The hyphen is used as a literal character is escaped with a backslash as well.
+The hyphen is used as a literal character, which is escaped with a backslash as well.

 4) `\[ and \]`: This character escape matches a square bracket character.
 The square brackets are used as literal characters and are also escaped with a backslash.